The Moral Compass

 The Moral Compass Institute is led by:

-Monsignor John Kimes, University of Notre Dame
+Monsignor John Kimes, University of Notre Dame, Senior Advisor, Moral Compass, American Security Foundation

 Jonathan Barry, Mila — Quebec AI Institute